nexusformat/definitions/manual/source/validation.rst

 instance file (either in XML, HDF4, or HDF5) is turned into a reduced XML validation file.
-This file is very similar to a pure NeXus XML file, but with additional metadata for dimenions and also with most of the actual numeric data removed.
+This file is very similar to a pure NeXus XML file, but with additional metadata for dimensions and also with most of the actual numeric data removed.

 The validation process then compares the set of Schematron rules against the *reduced XML* validation file.
 Schematron itself is